cbroms/V4.js/docs/guide/text.md

 # Text

-To create text with V4, we use the `TextBox` object.
-It functions much like a text box in any graphics editor that you might be familiar with.
-It has properties such as a position, size, font, and font size.
-Before creating one, we'll need a font.

 ### Fonts

 The `FontGroup` class holds a font and its variants, such as _Italic_, **Bold**, Regular, and so on.
 V4 reads these variants from individual `.ttf` font files.